 If you don’t want to pay for the full cost of the mediation, you will normally need to have at least considered mediation with a MIAM.
 You can do these online and Mediate UK have an expedited system, suitable for those who just want to go directly to court.

 In some cases clients feel that the other party should pay for the costs because they are the one to blame, or the one causing the issue to deteriorate.
 But just as a court will not look to punish or rewards for behaviour during a relationship, the mediation service cannot insist that one party pays.
 And if you cannot agree who will cover the costs, mediation will be unlikely to take place.

 According to the FMC survey in 2019, the average cost of family mediation is £140 per person per hour (including VAT).
-Most solicitors charge an hourly fee of £250 to £400 (including VAT).
+Most solicitors charge an hourly fee of £250 to £400 per hour (excluding VAT).
 And if you end up going to court for a financial matter you will be quoted upwards of £20,000 plus VAT if you require representation – which you always should at least consider if going to court.

 Mediate UK regularly manage to help clients reach an agreement in 90% of cases – so you have a good chance on resolving the issue through mediation, even if you do pay the total cost yourself.
 In addition to this, most clients need 2-3 joint sessions to reach agreement on a parenting or financial matter – so it is a far cheaper and quicker option than going to court.

 Ali Carter, Managing Director of Mediate UK says: “It is always frustrating for us when clients have already spent several thousand pounds on legal fees and got no further forwards to reaching an agreement.
 This may be because the parties have entrenched positions or one party is just not participating.